percwg/perc-wg/double/draft-ietf-perc-double.md

 The Media Distributor is only permitted to modify the extension (X) bit, payload type (PT) field, and the RTP sequence number field.

-The OHB extension is either one octet in length, two octets in length, or three octets in length.
+The OHB extension is either one octet in length or three octets in length.
 The length of the OHB indicates what data is contained in the extension.

 If the OHB is one octet in length, it contains the original PT field value.
 In this case, the OHB has this form: